ILing82816/ds_twitter_proj/README.md

 * **CBOW + RNN (LSTM)** - Because the order of word would affect the sentence sentiment, I thought a considering the order way like CBOW and a memorable model like long short-term memory would be effective.

 ## Model performance
-The Random Forest model far outperformed the other approaches on the test and validation sets.
+The CBOW + RNN model far outperformed the other approaches on the test and validation sets.
 * **CBOW + RNN:** Accuracy = 80.066%

 * **BOW + DNN:** Accuracy = 75.98%